TechsGenius

 Integrating calculators into developer workflows

 Make calculators accessible where you work: in notebooks, the command line, or CI checks.
-A few practical integrations:

 • Notebook widgets: Add slider-driven calculators for parameter sweeping or teaching concepts interactively.